tiagostutz/chimpassist/README.md

 ### Authentication endpoint

 This endpoint is used to authenticate the attendants.
-You should implement your own logic and pass the base endpoint by setting the environment variable `AUTHENTICATION_BASE_ENDPOINT` and implement the following:
+You should implement your own logic and pass the base endpoint by setting the environment variable `AUTHENTICATION_ENDPOINT` and implement the following:

 - **POST** `/chimpassist/auth`